You can apply for a permit for experimental use of plant protection products for research and development purposes.

 Those who carry out the experiments in accordance with the permit for an experiment or a testing programme for efficacy, resistance or phytotoxicity of plant protection products should be accredited by SWEDAC, or have the corresponding accreditation in another EU member state, or act as sub-contractor to a body with such accreditation.

-Permits for experiments or test programmes where genetically modified organisms are to be released into the environment require special examination and review.
+Permits for experiments or test programmes involving the release of genetically modified organisms are subject to special examination and review.